 NRGBriefs: May Day Celebrations, No Expropriations Expected

-FACT SHEET: Why it’s Necessary to Upgrade Venezuela’s Heavy Oils
+FACT BOX: Why it’s necessary to upgrade Venezuela’s heavy oils

-(Energy Analytics Institute, 29.Apr.2022) — The purpose for upgrading Venezuela’s heavy and extra-heavy crude oil (EHCO) is to achieve substantial changes in values that determine [more…]
+PANAMA CITY, PANAMA (By Piero Stewart, Energy Analytics Institute, 29.Apr.2022, Words: 108) — The purpose for upgrading Venezuela’s heavy and extra-heavy crude oil (EHCO) is to achieve substantial changes in values that determine the quality of the oil.
+Such changes include: increasing the API value; reducing viscosity; reducing the content […]

-(Energy Analytics Institute, 22.Apr.2022) — Venezuela is home to the Hugo Chávez Orinoco Heavy Oil Belt, also known as the Faja, which contains original oil [more…]
+CARACAS, VENEZUELA (By Piero Stewart, Energy Analytics Institute, 22.Apr.2022, Words: 130) — Venezuela is home to the Hugo Chávez Orinoco Heavy Oil Belt, also known as the Faja, which contains original oil in place (OOIP) estimated at 1,360 billion barrels, making it the world’s largest accumulation of heavy and extra-heavy […]

 Brief History: Venezuela’s Heavy Oils and Extraction Strategies